-On Tuesdays, our local whole foods co-op offers members 10% off on produce; the new supply arrives on Wednesday, and it’s the produce department’s way of clearing the shelves.
+On Tuesdays, our local natural foods co-op offers members 10% off on produce; the new supply arrives on Wednesday, and it’s the produce department’s way of clearing the shelves.
 I just happened to be shopping there last Tuesday, scouring the depleted produce area for anything that still looked fresh, when I came upon something I couldn’t identify.
-It had flat, oak-shaped leaves and a bright purple center stem and looked like a combination of swiss chard and dandelion greens.
+It had flat, oak-shaped leaves and a bright purple center stem and looked like a combination of Swiss chard and dandelion greens.
 Of course, I immediately put it into my cart—there’s nothing so tempting to me as a New Vegetable.

 I was stumped and had to track down someone from the produce department, who identified this mystery green as red kale.
 I would have never guessed it was a member of the kale family because it was neither bumpy like lacinato kale nor curly like regular kale.
 Instead, its purple and green leaves seemed to have other tiny leaves sprouting out of them!

 When I got it home and tasted a little bit of it raw, I found that it is less bitter than regular kale and could possibly be eaten in a salad.
 But because the center veins and stems are very fibrous and tough, I knew I wanted to cook it, so I made it the centerpiece of this light and delicious, Italian-style vegetable soup.
 I can’t say that it made the soup taste any different than regular kale, but I, at least, knew it was there.